Updated February 2019

 When asked, “How long after delivering your baby could you have sex comfortably?”
 The median answer was:

 There.
-So don’t feel bad if your man is driving you nuts about it and you’re feeling bad because you can’t perform.
-Yes, he will get laid again in this lifetime, but he may have to be a little patient!
+So don’t feel bad if your partner is driving you nuts about it and you’re feeling bad because you can’t perform.
+Yes, they will get laid again in this lifetime, but they may have to be a little patient!
 It gets better.

 Other than the obvious (damage and pain to your perineum), there are several other factors that make postpartum sex a little tricky…